kishkumar96/geoprocessing/website/docs/concepts/Concepts.md

 **/
 ```

-High level toolbox functions include: `rasterMetrics()` (multi-band capable), and the now-deprecated `overlapRaster()`, `overlapRasterClass` (not multi-band capable)

-Low level toolbox functions include: `rasterStats()` (multi-band capable) as well as `getSum()`, `getArea` (not multi-band capable)

-If these don't meet your needs, you can create your own raster functions by using `geoblaze` library methods directly, or by copying and modifying a function like `getSum`, which knows how to generate and return an array of `Metric` objects, and adapt it to meet your needs.

 ### Metric Group

-A [MetricGroup](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/metricGroup.ts#L11) represents a specific metric for your project, with a base metric type, and one or more data classes.
-Think of it as a unifying object, that pulls everything together.
+A [MetricGroup](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/metricGroup.ts#L11) defines a specific type of metric for your project, with a base metric type, and one or more data classes.
+Think of it as a unifying configuration object, that pulls everything together.

 - [DataClass](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/dataclass.ts#L8) - represents a single class of data.
 It ties it to an underlying datasource, and holds attributes used for displaying the class in user interfaces.